agilesix/AgileSix.com/src/content/capabilities/digital-transformation.md

 ---
 templateKey: capability
 title: Digital Transformation
+shortdescription: >-
+  Here is the short description for Digital Transformation.
+Here is the short description for Digital Transformation.
-featuredimage: /img/hcd.png
+featuredimage: /img/digital-transformation.png
 featured: true
-shortdescription: Here is the short description for Digital Transformation
 ---